cs7org/TheaterQ/README.md

 - **`DUP_PROB`** and **`DUP_DELAY`**: Probability for a packet to be duplicated, as a scaled 32bit integer value (0% = 0, 100% = `U32_MAX`, 0 in simple format).
 The duplicate will be statically delayed **`DUP_DELAY`** ns.
 A duplicated packet processed like any other, thus it is additionally affected by the `DELAY` and `JITTER`.

 On parsing errors, the chardev will return *EINVAL* and an error message will be visible in `dmesg`.
+Please note that rapid changes of the `DELAY` values or high `JITTER` values will lead to implicit packet reordering.

 ## Usage
 Install the kernel module and set `TC_LIB_DIR`: